jdiamond/VerifyThat/README.txt

-VerifyThat a really small library for doing assertions in your unit tests.
+VerifyThat is a really small library for doing assertions in your unit tests.
 It requires .NET 3.5 or higher.

-You can build the solution and reference the assembly or just add the single .cs file to your unit test project.
+You can build the solution and reference the assembly or just add the single VerifyThat.cs file to your unit test project.

+You can use it with any unit test framework even though the examples below refer to using it with NUnit.
+It has no dependencies on any assemblies not included with .NET.

 The only method you need to use is `Verify.That`: